abogutalan/flask-cis3210-labs/README.txt

 All of these buttons send AJAX request to python FLASK.

 🤜  GET button: gets the password of the username from database.
-You only need to punch a username in and click submit button. then prints them in a paragraph html tag.
+You only need to punch a username in and click GET button. then prints them in a paragraph html tag.

 🤜  SUBMIT(POST) button: Creates a new user in the database by the values